Adana: Local attractions

-Architecture

-The first traces of settlement in the quarter of Tepebağ, can be traced to the Neolithic Age.
-The quarter is next to the Taşköprü stone bridge and on a hill which gave it its name Tepebağ, meaning 'garden on the hill'.
-The city administration has launched a campaign to preserve the Ottoman houses near the river.
-A house where Atatürk stayed on Seyhan Caddesi now houses the Atatürk Museum.

-Adana's golden age for architecture was the late 15th and 16th centuries when the Ramadanid principality chose it as their capital.
-The city grew rapidly during that period with many new neighbourhoods and most of the historical landmarks being built during this period.
-Thus Mamluk and Seljukid styles of architecture are dominant in Adana's architectural history.
-Taşköprü is the only remaining landmark from the Roman-Byzantine era, while a few public buildings were built during Ottoman rule.

 Mosques

 The Ulu Cami, a külliye built in 1541 during the Ramadanid era, is the most interesting medieval mosque to survive in Adana along with its medrese and türbe.
 The mosque is made from black and white marble with decorative window surrounds and is famous for the 16th century Iznik tiles lining the interior.
 The minaret features unique Mamluk decoration and an orthogonal floor plan.

 The Yağ Camii was originally built as the Church of St. James, then converted into a mosque by Ramazanoğlu Halil Bey in 1501.
-His successor Piri Mehmet Paşa added its minaret in 1525 and its medrese in 1558.
-It is in the Seljukid Grand Mosque style and has an attractive gate made of yellow stone.

 The Yeni Camii (New Mosque) was built in 1724 by Abdülrezzak Antaki, and is still known to some as the Antaki Mosque.
 The influence of Mamluk architecture is visible.
 A rectangular building, it has interesting stonework on its south walls.

-The Alemdar Mescidi, Şeyh Zülfi Mescidi, Kızıldağ Ramazanoğlu Mosque and Hasan Aga Camii (a 16th-century wooden mosque constructed without using nails) are also of historic value.

 The huge and prominent Sabancı Merkez Camii (Sabancı Central Mosque) on the west bank of the Seyhan river is Adana's most visited mosque and one of the largest mosques in the Middle East.
 Built following Ottoman architectural traditions, the mosque was opened in 1998 to accommodate up to 28,500 worshippers.
 It has six minarets, four of them 99 meters high.
 Its dome has a diameter of 32 meters and is 54 meters above the prayer hall.
 Near the Seyhan Bridge, the mosque is visible over a wide area.